Neural Scaling Laws in Robotics: Empirical approach

-\paragraph{Research paper meta analysis} This study conducts a meta-analysis of 198 research papers sourced from survey articles~\citep{survey_firoozi2023foundation, survey_xiao2023robot, survey_grid}, GitHub repositories~\citep{GitHub_robotics-fm-survey, GitHub_Awesome-LLM-Robotics, GitHub_Everything-LLMs-And-Robotics, GitHub_Awesome-Robotics-Foundation-Models}, benchmark models, and recent publications found in newsletters and personalized news feeds.
-The analyzed content spans a wide array of RFMs and LLMs used in robotics, addressing diverse tasks such as reasoning, planning, manipulation, instruction, and navigation.
-These models vary in complexity, from single-task systems to general-purpose architectures, including Robot Transformers.
-The models also encompass multiple robot embodiments, from industrial robots to legged robots, that operate in simulated and real environments.
+This study presents a meta-analysis of 327 research papers, drawing from diverse sources such as survey articles~\citep{survey_firoozi2023foundation, survey_xiao2023robot, survey_grid}, GitHub repositories~\citep{GitHub_robotics-fm-survey, GitHub_Awesome-LLM-Robotics, GitHub_Everything-LLMs-And-Robotics, GitHub_Awesome-Robotics-Foundation-Models}, citations of the seminal work by~\citep{padalkar2023open}, and recent publications featured in newsletters and personalized news feeds (e.g., X and~\citep{MLPaperofTheWeek}).
+The analyzed papers encompass a wide range of RFMs and LLMs applied in robotics, addressing tasks such as manipulation, navigation, reasoning, planning, and instruction following.
+Studies focusing solely on navigation are excluded, unless combined with manipulation tasks due to the defined focus of this study.
+These models vary in scope, from task-specific systems to versatile general-purpose architectures, and are implemented across diverse robotic embodiments, including industrial arms and legged robots, operating in both simulated and real-world environments.
+A notable focus is on manipulation tasks, primarily involving single-arm operations such as grasping and pick-and-place actions, which are prevalent in the largest robotics datasets, such as RT-X, DROID or AgiBot World~\citep{padalkar2023open, khazatsky2024droid, AgibotWorld}.
+These tasks are typically set in everyday environments, like kitchens and tabletops, though some studies extend to specialized domains, such as laboratory automation.

-As illustrated in figure~\ref{fig:year}, the inaugural research paper emerged in 2017, followed by an exponential surge in publications by 2023, with 56\% of the total papers published that year alone.
-Moreover, a significant portion of these studies originates from collaborative projects between industry and academia (figure~\ref{fig:affiliation}), highlighting the increasing role of industry in AI research~\citep{ahmed2023growing}.
-Notably, Google DeepMind contributes to 25\% of all publications, making it the most prolific institution in this field, ahead of other leading entities like Stanford and UC Berkeley (figure~\ref{fig:institutions}).
+76\% of all 327 analyzed papers were published in 2023 and 2024, aligning with the exponental surge in publications in the field as illustrated in Figure~\ref{fig:research_growth}.
+Moreover, a significant portion of these studies originates from collaborative projects between industry and academia (Figure~\ref{fig:sector}), highlighting the increasing role of industry in AI research~\citep{ahmed2023growing}.
+Notably, Google DeepMind contributes to 19\% of all publications, making it the most prolific institution in this field, ahead of other leading entities like Stanford and UC Berkeley (Figure~\ref{fig:sector}).

-Our choice of meta-analysis is driven by the need for generalizability and reduced bias, which are crucial in the study of embodied AI.
-Meta-analysis is ideally suited for this field due to its ability to aggregate data from a variety of studies, overcoming the lack of standardized benchmarks and encompassing the diversity in tasks, embodiments, environments, and designs seen in embodied AI.
-This method enhances the generalizability of findings, providing insights that reflect real-world applications more accurately by synthesizing outcomes across different contexts.
-Moreover, meta-analysis systematically reduces the biases present in individual studies.
-This is especially important in embodied AI, where variations in study design and evaluation can skew results.